Framing the COVID challenge

 Green Templeton Lectures 2021Wednesday 27 January 2021 18:00 to 19:30

 Professor Rafael Ramírez, Director of the Oxford Scenarios Programme and Professor of Practice at Saïd Business School, University of Oxford.
 Governing Body Fellow of Green Templeton College.

 Professor Trudie Lang, Director of the The Global Health Network at the Centre for Tropical Medicine and Global Health, University of Oxford.
 Senior Research Fellow of Green Templeton College.

-This is the first of the Green Templeton Lectures 2021, in partnership with Franklin Templeton, on the theme ‘Navigating the COVID challenge’.
-Further information about the Green Templeton Lectures 2021.
+This was the first of the Green Templeton Lectures 2021, in partnership with Franklin Templeton, on the theme ‘Navigating the COVID challenge’.

 In the second part, Professor Trudie Lang will remind us that COVID-19 is not the first, and nor will it be the last, pandemic caused by pathogens crossing from birds and animals to humans.
 Our past experience of pandemics, again, offers some valuable insights into the portfolio of interventions (public health, clinical, pharmaceutical) governments should have perhaps maintained better in the past – and certainly should research and maintain going forward.

 Further information about the Green Templeton Lectures 2021.Type: Lectures and Seminars